Women don’t want to get them (again), and men assume they never will. We’re talking about yeast infections.

 Treating yeast infections in men

 In most cases, OTC topical antifungal ointments and creams can clear up penile yeast infections within a week.
-For more widespread conditions with more intense symptoms, a round of oral fluconazole may be prescribed.
+For more intense symptoms, a round of oral fluconazole may be prescribed.
 If the infection returns, your doctor may prescribe weeks of fluconazole treatment.

 While you may be hesitant to see a doctor for minor symptoms like genital itching, a urologist, primary care physician, or an urgent care center can diagnose and treat this condition, while ruling out other infections like sexually transmitted diseases.